-- would be cigarette brands.
-Most cigarette smokers have a habit of purchasing from the same brand and does so often.
-A company that is able to build loyal customers who have a habit of buying from the same brand is able to maintain profits long term and therefore has a moat.
+- Habit and horizontal differentiation: When customers prefer a product to other competing products, there is horizontal differentiation.
+An example is cigarette brands.
+Most cigarette smokers have a habit of purchasing the same brand.
+A company that is able to create loyal customers is able to maintain profits long term and, therefore, has a moat.

 - Switching costs: Switching costs are costs that a customer has to bear if they want to switch to another product or service.
-As the switching costs increases, the customer becomes more locked into a company.
+As the switching costs increases, the customer becomes more locked in with a company.
 Switching costs can also come in the form of loyalty points or the inconvenience of switching.
-For example, while there are no fees associated with the process of switching banks, it is inconvenient for a person to set up new accounts and portfolios.
+For example, while there are no fees associated with the process of switching banks, it is simply inconvenient for a person to set up new accounts and portfolios.
 The inconvenience associated with the process ties a customer to their original bank.

-Brand value is the idea that a company is able to generate more revenue or charge a premium because of brand recognition.
+Brand value is the idea that a company is able to generate more revenue or charge a premium price because of brand recognition.
 This is based on the fact that customers believe there is a correlation between well-known brands and quality products.
 Brand value is especially important for companies that have commodified products.

 The company’s brand is based on convenience, good customer service, and innovative drinks.
-By developing the brand value over the last decade, Starbucks is now the “go-to” place for coffee and is able to charge a premium on their drink, which is a strong moat.
+By developing the brand value over the last decade, Starbucks is now the “go-to” place for coffee and is able to charge a premium for their drinks, which is a strong moat.